emberjs/rfcs/text/0000-record-data.md

 Best example would be the Ember Data backed by Orbit.js experiment.
 EmberDataOrbit Addon replaces Ember Data's backing data implementation with Orbit.js.
-Most of this work can be done by EmberDataOrbit replacing ED's Model Data implementation
+Most of this work can be done by EmberDataOrbit replacing ED's Record Data implementation

 ```
-modelDataFor(modelName, id, options, storeWrapper) {
+recordDataFor(modelName, id, options, storeWrapper) {
-  return new OrbitModelData(modelName, id, storeApisWrapper)
+  return new OrbitRecordData(modelName, id, storeApisWrapper)
 }
 ```

 2. Per Model replacement of Ember Data's data handling

-If a large app was loading thousands of instances of a particular record type, which was read-only, it could use a read only ED addon, which implemented a simplified ModelData without any change tracking.
+If a large app was loading thousands of instances of a particular record type, which was read-only, it could use a read only ED addon, which implemented a simplified RecordData without any change tracking.

-The addon would implement a `modelDataFor` on the store as
+The addon would implement a `recordDataFor` on the store as

 ```
-modelDataFor(modelName, id, options, storeWrapper) {
+recordDataFor(modelName, id, options, storeWrapper) {
   if (addonDecidesIfReadOnly(modelName))  {
-    return new ReadOnlyModelData(modelName, id, storeApisWrapper)
+    return new ReadOnlyRecordData(modelName, id, storeApisWrapper)
   }
   return this._super(modelName, id, options, storeWrapper);
 }